-Whether it runs along the outside of your house or punctuates the ceiling in your basement, an unpainted galvanized pipe is seldom attractive.
-Galvanizing protects steel drainage, duct and water pipes -- as well as metal gutters -- from corrosion, but it leaves an insipid grayish patina that actually resists certain types of paint.
+Galvanized water pipes are a necessary, but often unattractive, feature in many homes.
+The galvanizing process is used to protect steel drainage, duct and water pipes -- as well as metal gutters -- from corrosion, but leaves an insipid grayish patina that actually resists certain types of paint on visible water pipes.
 The keys to getting paint to stick include properly cleaning off the surface residue and avoiding oil-based paint.

-Without a protective coating, steel -- which is mostly iron -- combines with oxygen and moisture in the atmosphere to produce rust -- a process known as corrosion.
+Without a protective coating, steel, which is mostly iron, combines with oxygen and moisture in the atmosphere to produce rust.
+This is a process known as corrosion.
 To prevent this, pipe manufacturers galvanize steel pipes by coating them with a thick layer of zinc.
 They either dip the pipes in a vat of the molten metal or use electroplating techniques.
-Before shipping the pipes, manufacturers often coat the galvanized metal with oil to retard reaction of zinc with the atmosphere.
+Before shipping the pipes, manufacturers often coat the galvanized metal with oil to halt the reaction of zinc with the atmosphere.
 When this oil coating wears off, the reaction of zinc with oxygen produces a fine whitish film that changes the color of the metal from gray to an even less appealing whitish-gray.

-If you've just had new ductwork or galvanized drain pipes installed, there is a good chance that the metal still has a layer of oil on it; before you paint the metal, you have to remove the oil.
+If you've just had galvanized water pipes installed, there is a good chance that the metal still has a layer of oil on it; before you paint the metal, you have to remove the oil.
 A solvent such as naphtha or lacquer thinner is best for this; moisten a rag with either solvent and thoroughly wipe down the area you intend to paint.
 Use either solvent with care: Both are flammable, and both give off dangerously noxious fumes.
-Wear a respirator while working; keep the room well ventilated, and avoid open sources of flame, such as gas heaters or lighters.
+Wear a respirator while working, keep the room well ventilated and avoid open sources of flame, such as gas heaters or lighters.